Pflugerville ISD discusses updated plans on possible school closures, rezoning

-PFLUGERVILLE, Texas — Pflugerville ISD is meeting on Thursday night to further discuss plans that could include shutting down at least one elementary school in the district.
+PFLUGERVILLE, Texas — Pflugerville ISD leaders met Thursday night to further discuss plans that could include shutting down at least one elementary school in the district.

 Plans on how to do this have shifted and combined since the initial announcement.